-HMO (House in Multiple Occupation) – This is a housing classification, for a house (or flat) with 3 or more tenants, forming 2 or more households.
+HMO (House in Multiple Occupation) – This is a housing classification, for a house (or flat) with three or more tenants, forming two or more households.
 For example, a two-bed flat with a couple in one room and an unrelated friend in the other would be an HMO.

 If you are unsure whether you need a HMO licence, you can check the flowchart below.

-Licensing - Mandatory Licensing – As the name suggests, this is a mandatory legislation that covers HMOs with 3-storeys or more and have 5 or more people sharing facilities.
+Licensing - Mandatory Licensing – As the name suggests, this is a mandatory legislation that covers HMOs with 5 or more people sharing facilities.
 This is regulated under the Housing Act 2004 and has been in force since 2006.

 Licensing - Additional Licensing – This is discretionary scheme that is introduced by a local council.
 This scheme covers all other HMOs that are not covered by the Mandatory

 Licensing scheme, also including the 2-bed flat example that we mentioned in the HMO definition above.
 Worcester City Council is beginning this scheme on 1 September 2015.

 Planning Permission – Sui Generis – Planning permission is (and always has been) required to convert a single family house into a large HMO (with 7 or more unrelated persons sharing).
 This is legislation and is not new.

 Planning Permission – Article 4 – From 1 July 2014, planning permission is required to convert a single family house into all other smaller HMOs (not covered by the existing sui generis use classification) in Worcester City.
 So, if you currently rent your 2-bed flat to a couple with a child, they move out and you wish to rent it to a couple and an unrelated friend, you will need to apply for planning permission before the 3 people occupy the property.
 Find out more about the Article 4 Direction for HMOs.